clclab/clc-labs/lab-2-simulated-evolution-and-evolutionary-game-theory/lab-2.md

     \end{itemize}

-    \action To run a script in \textt{R}, you type \verb|source('scriptname')| in the command line.
+    \action To run a script in \texttt{R}, you type \verb|source('scriptname')| in the command line.
 To be able to run a script, it should be available to the interpreter.
 In this case, you should make sure that both the file \texttt{lab-2.R} and the file \texttt{auxiliary\_functions.R} are accessible.
 If you are working in R-studio, the easiest way to do this, is to put them both in the same folder and set this folder as the \textit{working directory} of R-studio.
 Look at this website \url{https://support.rstudio.com/hc/en-us/articles/200711843-Working-Directories-and-Workspaces} to find out how to do that for your version of R-studio.
 You can use tab for auto completion.

     \askstar You will notice the fitness stops increasing quite early in the simulation.
 Why is this?
 \end{itemize}